deciduously/music/post.md

  }
 ```

 Floating point arithmetic is not precise.
-However, a delta of as much as a whole Hertz isn't large enough for any human to perceive, so in this type we just care that it's "close enough".
+However, a delta of as much as a whole Hertz, or almost 4 cents, isn't large enough for any human to perceive.
+The [just-noticeable difference](https://en.wikipedia.org/wiki/Just-noticeable_difference) is about 5 or 6 cents, or 5*2^(1/1200).
+In this type we just care that it's "close enough".
 At a glance we can look at those results and understand that we got where we need to be.
 To convince Rust we're good to go, we can override the compiler-derived [`PartialEq`](https://doc.rust-lang.org/std/cmp/trait.PartialEq.html) behavior for this type:

 ```diff
 - #[derive(Debug, Clone, Copy, PartialEq, PartialOrd)]